tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

         .reduce((total, item) => total + item.count, 0)
 ```

-There's a fair amount of stuff going on here, and once you get to a certain level of complexity you'll find that there are multiple ways to break a problem down in a functional style.
+There's a fair amount of stuff going on here, and once you get to a certain level of complexity you'll find that there are multiple ways to break a problem down into a functional style.
 Because of that, I'm going to explain two different possibilities for how to accomplish it.
-They certailny aren't the only ways to do it, nor are they necessarily the best ways.
+They certainly aren't the only ways to do it, nor are they necessarily the best ways.
 Someone more advanced in FP and Ramda could almost certainly find a more efficient or sensible way to do it.
 I encourage you to try different ways and see if you can make it better.

 As with the last example, let's frame our problem by considering what we are trying to learn from the data.
 Putting aside for a moment all the work we need to do to get to the relevant slice of the state tree, the meat of what we're trying to do is this: get the sum of every item's `count` property.